appmobiles-projects/meghna-hugo/exampleSite/content/english/blog/social_game_panda.md

 ---
 title: '"Crouching Panda, Hidden Elk" game for social networks'
-date: 2018-09-12T12:52:36+06:00
+date: 2018-09-12T06:52:36.000+00:00
-image_webp: "images/projects/panda.webp"
+image_webp: images/projects/panda.webp
-image: "images/projects/panda.jpg"
+image: images/projects/panda.jpg
 author: ''
-description : "Crouching Panda, Hidden Elk game for social networks"
+description: Crouching Panda, Hidden Elk game for social networks

 ---
 A kind and funny game in which you can pull the predator's mustache or get through the horns!
 Show everyone who is the boss in the forest!